 For testing your app against the database, it might be that you’re testing against the production database.
 But what we want is to test it with a development database.
 So it is a good idea to separate it into branches: one for the development database and one for the production database.
 This is called configuring environments in Xcode.

-Each of the configurations consist of different server URLs, app names, app icons etc.
+Each of the configurations consists of different server URLs, app names, app icons, etc.

 How to Configure Xcode Projects

 There are mainly two ways to configure any Xcode project for different environments:

 This is the easiest of the two ways.
 We can create an enum with cases development and production.
 Now we define a global variable of an enum that tells the current environment.
 Then we need to use something like a switch to get the defined value of this variable and accordingly change the settings.
 The variable needs to be redefined every time we want to change the environment and then build the app.
 This makes the code full of switches or if-else and not a sustainable approach for large scale projects.

 Even though it’s easy, it has many drawbacks.

 - Starting with the fact that we need to define the variable every time we want to switch environments.

 - Each time we want to test it we need to uninstall it every time you change the environment, as they can’t have two bundle ids.

 - They can’t have different app names or app icons.